Category Archives: Computer

 Wernher von Braun – the man who took us to the moon.

-But he also was a war criminal because he built – or helped build – all the V2s that were used to bomb England.
+But he was also a war criminal because he built – or helped build – all the V2s that were used to bomb England.
 He did not have to stand trial in Nuremberg because his services were needed in the US of A.

 So, what could I do to get my picture on some money or at least a coin?

-No good idea yet but maybe some of you might come up with something.
+No good idea yet, but maybe some of you might come up with something.

 And, so that you did not come here for nothing – here is how I got the picture of Abe from the 5 Dollar bill.
 My scanner – an HP – did scan the bill without a problem into a png file.
 I could not open that in Photoshop or Corel Paint – but Gimp was not so picky about the law.
 So I opened it there, cropped and straightened it, then selected all and hit the Crtl C.